Resistance, Jewish Organizations in France: 1940-1944

 Thus the advancement of women to fill high-ranking public positions in the Jewish community was clearly spontaneous, the result of unforeseen circumstances.
 As the persecution of Jews increased, so did the number of organizations that went underground.
 This included the youth movements.
 From the second half of 1942 their major activity centered on protecting the Jewish population and saving it from arrest and deportation.
 As far as possible, women were sent on missions that required exposure by traveling on public transportation or being in public places.
 The reason for this was simple: it was easier for women to disguise themselves as Aryans because they bore no mark of recognition on their bodies.
 Moreover, from the day that the order to switch to military struggle was broadcast on the radio from Algiers and from London in May 1944, most members of Jewish underground organizations joined partisan units, while the women took all responsibility for rescue work upon themselves.

 One statistic illustrates the significance of women’s immunity relative to men’s during underground activity.
-The number of total losses—men and women members of the underground who were arrested, deported, murdered and/or fell in the line of duty—reached one hundred and ninety-one.
-Of these, twenty-five percent were women.
-A comparison with the proportion of women members of the underground—forty percent—confirms that their casualty rate was lower than that of the men.
+The number of total losses—men and women members of the underground who were arrested, deported, murdered and/or fell in the line of duty—reached 191.
+Of these, 25 percent were women.
+A comparison with the proportion of women members of the underground—40 percent—confirms that their casualty rate was lower than that of the men.

 It is appropriate to emphasize that the process of the advancement of Jewish women in Jewish public affairs occurred within the general context of the status of women in the country.
 During the occupation, changes similar to those described above occurred in the general population of French women, though to a lesser extent.
 The scope of the suffering and the enormity of the dangers that afflicted the Jewish population were immeasurably more severe than those afflicting the non-Jewish population.
 Is this fact connected to the rate of the advancement of women in filling public roles?
 While this question, which has not yet been examined, is beyond the scope of this article, two facts deserve mention.
 The decision to grant women the right to vote was made at the height of the war, as mentioned above.
 This is no coincidence.
 The number of women who merited the title of Righteous among the Nations is higher than that of the men.
 This has nothing to do with fulfilling public functions.
 The title of Righteous among the Nations is awarded to those who performed an action involving civic and moral responsibility while violating the law and placing themselves in great danger.
 In traditional society, women do not make decisions or initiate activity to rescue the oppressed and persecuted.
 Thus, the participation of women in the rescue of Jews may be seen as an indication of women’s advancement in society.